GoMapur/ios-decal-proj4/README.md

 The Implementation is intuitive thus I want to add some new data games in this app.

 ## Model:
-- GraphDot
-- Graph
-- Formula
+- DataKit

 ## View:
-- Main menu
+- MainMenuStartButton
-- Find opponent
+- MainMenuBackgroundView
-- Game view
+- GridView
-- Online Game view
+- ScatterPlotView
-- Option view
+- LineAnimationView

 ## Controller:
-- Main menu Controller
-- Find opponent Controller
-- Game view Controller
+- MainMenuViewController
-- Online Game view Controller
-- Option view Controller
+- LinearGUessCorrelationGameViewController

+## Credits:
+- σ (sigma) - statistics library written in Swift for calculation of stats data
+- ZFRippleButton for great looking button effect
+- SCLAlertView for nice pop up window
+- ASValueTrackingSlider for nice looking slider